-The Company analyzed the total compensation of the Company's named executive officers compared to the total compensation of the named executive officers of companies in the Company's Peer Group as reported in their most recent public filings as of April 1, 2022.
-Based on this analysis, the total compensation of the Company's Chief Executive Officer was 71% less than the average total compensation of the chief executive officers of companies in the Company's Peer Group.
-The total compensation of all of the Company's named executive officers was 67% less than the average total compensation of the named executive officers of companies in the Company's Peer Group.
-The Compensation Committee monitors the difference between the total compensation of the Company's named executive officers and the total compensation of the named executive officers of companies in the Company's Peer Group and uses this information as it deems appropriate.
+The Company analyzed the total compensation of the Company's named executive officers compared to the total compensation of the named executive officers of companies in the Company's Peer Group as reported in their most recent public filings as of April 1, 2023.
+Based on this analysis, the total compensation of the Company's Chief Executive Officer was 71% less than the average total compensation of the chief executive officers of companies in the Company's named executive officers was 69% less than the average total compensation of all of the Company's named executive officers was 69% less than the average total compensation of the named executive officers of companies in the Company's Peer Group.
+The total compensation of the named executive officers of companies in the Company's Peer Group.
+The compensation of the named executive officers of companies in the Company's named executive officers and the total compensation of the named executive officers of companies in the Company's named executive officers and the total compensation of the named executive officers of companies in the Company's named executive officers and the total compensation of the named executive officers of companies in the Company's named executive officers and the total compensation of the named executive officers of companies in the Company's Peer Group and uses this information as it deems appropriate.

-The Compensation Committee approved base salary increases effective May 1, 2022 for the named executive officers as follows: Randall T. Jones, Sr. - 6%, Kevin S. Murphy - 8%, David P. Phillips - 6%, Laurie Z. Douglas - 8% and David E. Bornmann - 6%.
+The Compensation Committee approved base salary increases effective May 1, 2023 for the named executive officers as follows: Randall T. Jones, Sr. - 7%, Kevin S. Murphy - 7%, David P. Phillips - 7%, Laurie Z. Douglas - 7% and David E. Bornmann - 7%.
 These increases in the base salaries for the named executive officers were made largely in consideration of factor (2) described above because the compensation of the Company's named executive officers is generally substantially less than the compensation of the named executive officers of companies in the Company's Peer Group.
 The base salaries for the named executive officers are presented in the Summary Compensation Table.